neelimagprasad/cse_110/index.md

 ### Profile

-My name is **Neelima Prasad**, and I am a mathematics-computer science major at UCSD.
+My name is **Neelima Prasad**, and I am a mathematics-computer science major at UCSD. *to skip to my work experience section, skip* [here](https://github.com/neelimagprasad/cse_110/blob/gh-pages/index.md#work-experience)

 I am originally from **Los Alamos, NM**, where I lived for over 18 years.
 It is a beautiful mountain town, with a very small population.
 I am an amature photographer, and it is a hobby that I've gotten to really explore during quarantine.
 Here some pictures I took of my town.